Uniqueness and non-uniqueness results for spacetime extensions: Bounding coordinate distance by generalised affine length

 Finally note that it follows from $\dot{\gamma}(s) = \dot{\gamma}^{\alpha}(s) e_\alpha(s) = \dot{\gamma}^\mu(s) \rd_\mu$ that $\dot{\gamma}^\mu(s) = \dot{\gamma}^\alpha(s) e_\alpha^{\; \, \mu}(s)$ and $\dot{\gamma}^\alpha(s) = \dot{\gamma}^\mu(s) (e^{-1})_\mu^{\; \, \alpha} (s)$.
 Together with \eqref{EqLemRes1} we obtain for all $s$ from which \eqref{EqLemRes2} follows.

 The case of $\gamma$ being piecewise $C^1$ follows analogously. \end{proof}

 \begin{remark} The above lemma shows in particular that under the Lipschitz bound \eqref{EqLemBoundsG} on the metric the gap-length of a curve cannot blow up in finite coordinate length.
-However, under the Lipschitz bound, there are curves of finite gap-length which have infinite coordinate length: a trivial example can of course be constructed by choosing a (degenerate) coordinate chart of infinite extend which covers a precompact set in the manifold.
-But note that a more serious obstruction, which is not present in Riemannian geometry, is the existence of trapped null geodesics which are inextendible but affine incomplete\footnote{Recall that for geodesics the affine parameter is in particular also a generalised affine parameter.} \cite{Mis67}, compare also with \cite{Schm73}.
+However, under the Lipschitz bound, there are curves of finite gap-length which have infinite coordinate length: consider for instance trapped null geodesics which are inextendible but affine incomplete\footnote{Recall that for geodesics the affine parameter is in particular also a generalised affine parameter.} \cite{Mis67}, compare also with \cite{Schm73}.
 However, for small enough gap-lengths, where the smallness parameter depends on the geometry, the above lemma directly gives such a bound, see the following corollary.
 This is all that is needed for the purposes of this paper. \end{remark}

 \begin{corollary} Under the assumptions of Lemma \ref{LemGapCoord} there exists $\delta = \delta(C_g, C_e)$ and $D=D(C_g, C_e)$ such that for any curve $\gamma$ as in Lemma \ref{LemGapCoord} with $\Lg(\gamma) \leq \delta$ we have $L_{\overline{g}}(\gamma) \leq D \cdot \Lg(\gamma)$. \end{corollary}